 The roots of the Ullans (Ulster-Scots) Academy go back to the establishment of the Ulster Dialect Archive established at Cultra Manor, the headquarters of the Ulster Folk Museum and to the pioneer work of G. B. Adams, J. Braidwood, P. L. Henry and R. J. Gregg.
-Following a visit to the Friesian Academy in 1978 and again in 1980 with a group of community activists, I used their book Ulster Dialects 1964 to form the basis of the chapter “The Language of Ulster” in his Identity of Ulster 1981.
-I followed this up throughout the 1980’s through the creation of the Farset organisation.
+Following a visit to the Friesian Academy in 1978 and again in 1980 with a group of community activists, including my friend Andy Tyrie, who came with me, I used their book Ulster Dialects (1964) to form the basis of the chapter “The Language of Ulster” in my Identity of Ulster (1981).
+I followed this up throughout the 1980’s as Secretary of the Farset organisation.
 I liased with the Ulster Folk Museum and the Institute of Irish Studies at Queen’s University, Belfast in order to develop an interest in language and oral history in the local community.
 This work was supervised by Réne Frechét, Professor of Irish Studies, Université de Paris III, Sorbonne Nouvelle.
 The intended object was the creation of an Ulster-Scots Academy at Cultra Manor.
 The Ullans (Ulster-Scots) Academy was eventually founded in July 1992 following a meeting in Vancouver, British Columbia, Canada between Professor R J Gregg and myself.
 In December of that year the Ulster-Scots Language Society (USLS) was founded in Craigavon House with myself as Chairman.

 At a meeting of the USLS in Craigavon House on Friday 28th May, 1993 I suggested that an Ulster-Scots Academy might be required to act as a Teaching and Resource Centre for the USLS.
 The first formal meeting of the Academy Senate was held at my home on Monday, 10th January 1994 with myself as Founding Rector, this position being immediately offered to Prof R.J.
 Gregg.
 At this meeting I suggested that my publishing concern could distribute James Fenton’s regional Dictionary of Ulster-Scots, with the help of my friend David Adamson.
 Since then the Academy has continued to exist as a community based voluntary organisation.
 Despite its close founding links with the USLS, it was represented separately on the Executive of the Ulster-Scots Heritage Council established by Nelson Mc Causland.
 The Academy’s prime aims were to campaign for academic research into Ulster-Scots and for equality of status as a European “Lesser-Used” or regional language as well as to establish Craigavon House as the centre of excellence for Ulster- Scots studies in Ireland.